.avif)

 - Send free samples or small gifts after the first or fifth purchase.

-- Automate reminder emails using tools like Nector to ensure timely celebrations.
+- Automate reminder emails to ensure timely celebrations.

 These gestures turn transactional relationships into emotional ones, encouraging repeat purchases through personalized appreciation.